 During a strike, workers leave the workplace and form picket lines by walking with signs outside the workplace.
-If a strike occurs, picket lines will be created outside of most of our campuses and those on strike may want to talk to people passing through the picket line.
-Our academic employees who will be picketing are engaged in a lawful dispute.
-It is important for us to remember that they are part of our Seneca community.
+If a strike occurs, picket lines will be created outside the York University campus, and those on strike may want to talk to people passing through the picket line.

 When possible, use public transit to come to campus.
 It will reduce your waiting time and congestion on the roads.